ersel/into-async-js/notes.md

 6. Write other three tests so that the three endpoints you created are tested

-- 💡Get into the habit of seeing your tests fail first, and fix them afterwards
+- 💡Get into the habit of seeing your tests fail first, and fix them after
-- 💡If your test fail with `Expected: 200, Received: 404` have a look at routes - either what you're testing how it's defined in `app.js`
+- 💡If your test fail with `Expected: 200, Received: 404` have a look at routes - the problem resides either on the route you're trying to hit with supertest or with how the route is defined in `app.js`

 ## Step 5 - External API call using `request` and callbacks

 Our API is up and running, we have 4 endpoints that are pretty `dumb` so it is time for us to make our first call to the external Joke API and fetch some data.
-For that we will be using [`request`](https://www.npmjs.com/package/request), a library which is installed by default when we do `npm install` and it's located in the `node_modules` directory of your project.
+For that we will be using [`request`](https://www.npmjs.com/package/request), a library which is installed by default when we do `npm install` and is located in the `node_modules` directory of your project.

-This means we won't need to install it specifically (as in `npm i --save request`) and can use it directly by require it on the top of our `app.js` by doing
+This means we won't need to install it specifically (as in `npm i request`) and can use it directly by require it on the top of our `app.js` by doing

 ```
 const request = require('request');